cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 _a statement of a rationale, applicable now as well as in the future _

-* To make easier for people to see the easy and difficult sections of routes
+* To make it easier for people to see the easy and difficult sections of routes

 ### Vision

 _a descriptive picture of a desired future state_

+* To help people discover new ways of getting where they want to go

 ## Features